 The cook time for pressure cooking chickpeas in an Instant Pot is 22 minutes.
 Insanely quick, right?
 However, remember that the Instant Pot requires a “preheat” time for coming up to pressure, and a “cool down” time to release the pressure.
 In this recipe, it’s about a 10 minute preheat, and then a natural release for 20 minutes.
 So, the overall time for cooking garbanzo beans in a pressure cooker is 52 minutes–much better than the hours it takes on the stovetop.
 Which, makes Alex and I much more likely to make dried chickpeas in our Instant Pot!
 And other types of dried beans (coming soon).

 We’re so glad you asked (ha!).
-Alex and I have been working on creating some vegetarian Instant Pot recipes for you.
+Alex and I have been working on creating some Instant Pot vegetarian recipes for you.
 In a pressure cooker you can cook sweet potatoes, rice, quinoa, dried beans, dried chickpeas, mashed potatoes, and even soups.
 (We’ve gotten rid of our rice cooker and slow cooker in favor of the Instant Pot!
-Aside from how to cook chickpeas in an Instant Pot, here are a few of our other vegetarian Instant Pot recipes.
-Are there other vegetarian Instant Pot recipes would you like to see?
+Aside from how to cook chickpeas in an Instant Pot, here are a few of our other Instant Pot vegetarian recipes:

 Looking for more chickpea recipes?